INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 ---
 # Resampling the training set

-- Limited amount of training data
+- A limited amount of training data

 - Training set is a small random subset of all possible observations